Natfan/work/b/31/2/writeup.md

 ## Task II
 ### PVI: Designing Computer Animations Using Different Techniques
 #### Animation I
+The following image is my story board on the stop motion animation that I am planning on making using a digital camera and some editing software to stitch the images together.
-* story board on sneks
+* story board on snakes
 * timing and keyframe documentation

 #### Animation II